DanielMax937/github-search/README.md

 # GitHub Repository Analyzer

-A powerful Next.js application that indexes GitHub repositories using AI and enables intelligent chat interactions through Retrieval-Augmented Generation (RAG).
+A powerful Next.js application that indexes GitHub repositories using AI and helps you **discover the right repositories for your tasks** through intelligent chat interactions powered by Retrieval-Augmented Generation (RAG).

 ## 🌟 Features

 - **🔍 Repository Indexing**: Clone and analyze any GitHub repository using Gemini AI
-- **💬 RAG Chat Interface**: Ask questions about indexed repositories with AI-powered responses
+- **💬 Smart Repository Discovery**: AI-powered chat helps you find the perfect repository for your task
 - **🌍 Multi-Language Support**: Ask questions in any language - automatic translation powered by OpenAI
+- **📝 Markdown Rendering**: Rich markdown support in chat with syntax highlighting for code
+- **📡 SSE Streaming**: Server-Sent Events for reliable real-time response streaming
+- **🔎 Repository Search**: Filter repositories by name with real-time search
 - **📚 Document Management**: Add, view, and delete document chunks for each repository
 - **🎯 Multi-Repository Search**: Query across multiple repositories simultaneously
-- **⚡ Streaming Responses**: Real-time streaming chat responses for better UX
 - **🗄️ Vector Search**: Efficient similarity search using PostgreSQL with pgvector
+- **🌓 Analysis Viewer**: View AI analysis results in both Chinese and English with language toggle

 ## 🛠️ Tech Stack